Kayah Li, Western Kayah

 ❯ basicV

-The Kayah Li orthography is an alphabet that has a mixed approach to vowel letters.
-4 basic letters are written as simple characters, and 5 more vowels are written using [U+A922 KAYAH LI LETTER A] and a combining character.
+The approach to writing vowels in Kayah Li orthograph is mixed.
+4 basic vowel sounds are written as simple letter characters, and 5 more vowel sounds are written using and a combining mark.

-The combining vowel diacritics can also be used with [U+A923 KAYAH LI LETTER OE] to write 5 diphthongs used in loan words.
+The combining vowel diacritics can also be used with to write 5 diphthongs used in loan words.
 The one common diphthong, ɯə, is somewhat more complicated, however, and uses different sequences of consonant characters to write breathy and non-breathy forms.

-Breathy vowels are indicated by preceding them with [U+A91F KAYAH LI LETTER HA].
+Breathy vowels are indicated by preceding them with .
 There is no nasalisation.

 There are no special arrangements for standalone vowels.